 Reputation Management – Also Known as Brand Monitoring

 We all know the importance of a good reputation and online reviews.
-To buy stuff online, the majority of us check online reviews, including social media reviews, Google reviews and other review platforms before making a decision.
+To buy stuff online, the majority of us check online reviews, including social media reviews, Google reviews, and other review platforms before making a decision.
 The same thing applies to research tools to use daily at work as a marketer.

 Negative reviews put people off and how you handle can define your future as a business.
 You could either ignore them (highly not recommended).
-Act rude and make your situation even worse, or apologise for whatever caused a person to write a negative opinion and do your best to make up for it.
+Act rude and make your situation even worse, or apologize for whatever caused a person to write a negative opinion and do your best to make up for it.

 Facing Negative Reputation Online

 However, you have to be aware of those opinions in the first place.
 That’s where social media monitoring, combined with sentiment analysis comes in!